-- Uncompressed Size—Total size of the uncompressed data that the ZLAS contains.
+- Uncompressed Size—Total size of the uncompressed data that the ZLAS file contains.
 Use the Calculate Size button to calculate the total size of the uncompressed data.
-If no ZLAS files are present in the LAS dataset, the Calculate Size button is disabled.
+If no ZLAS files are present in the LAS dataset, the Calculate Size button is unavailable.

 - Store Relative Paths—The Store relative path names to data sources option allows you to move both the LAS files and the LAS dataset to different folder locations relative to one another.

 - Extent—Extent and spatial units of the LAS dataset.